FortneyMFG/AgOpenGPS-Nexus/docs/development/SRS/sections/2X_System_Architecture/21_System_Decomposition_Boundaries.md

 ## 21.1 Purpose & Scope

-This section establishes how Nexus decomposes into **logical feature domains** (guidance, mapping, I/O, automation, simulation) and how those domains may be **partitioned across deployment boundaries** (Core, AgIO, UI hosts, SDK-driven plugins).
+This section describes how Nexus can be decomposed into **logical feature domains** (guidance, mapping, I/O, automation, simulation) and inventories the **potential deployment boundaries** (Core, AgIO, UI hosts, SDK-driven plugins) that future architecture decisions may consider.

-It remains **decision neutral**: later Option subsections (§21.14) evaluate concrete stack shapes.
-The material here gives every option a shared vocabulary, clarifies why plugin support matters, and dispels concerns that a modular stack is prohibitively complex or slow.
+The intent is to remain **decision agnostic**.
+Subsequent Option subsections (§21.14) and ADRs will select and justify specific stack shapes.
+Here we establish the shared vocabulary, the architectural forces that shape decomposition, and the evaluation criteria that future options must reference.

 ---